CIS4301-Project-University-of-Florida/U.S.-Gun-Crime/README.md

 > A web app that informs users about gun crime trends in the U.S., using over 260,000 incident records scraped from the Gun Violence Archive for the period of 2013–2018.
 [Data source](https://github.com/jamesqo/gun-violence-data).

-## Getting Started
+## Quickstart Guide

+### Repo Setup

-1. Clone the repo using your preferred method (`https` or `ssh`).
+1. Clone this repo using your preferred method (`https` or `ssh`).

 2. From the root project directory, run `yarn setup`.
 This will install packages for all directories in succession.

    - Note: I'd recommend temporarily disabling Windows Defender if you're on Windows.
-It can significantly slow down the speed of package managers like `npm` and `yarn`, but you're obviously disabling it at your own risk.
+It can significantly slow down the speed of package managers like `yarn`, but you're obviously disabling it at your own risk.

-3. In `/server`, rename the `env_template` directory to `env` for our environment variables.
-The `env` directory is part of our gitignore and will not be checked in.

-### Contribution Guidelines

-#### Linting and Code Style

-We're not going to enforce any strict rules since it's a course project.
-TSLint and Prettier will take care of automatically formatting our code for us.

-Follow these simple steps:
+3. In `server/`, make a copy of the `env_emplate` directory.
+Name then new one `env`.
+The `env` directory is for environment variables and will not be checked in to Git.
+Whenever we add a new environment variable, we'll share its *name* via the template. **Never** put sensitive information (e.g., API keys) in the template.

+By default, the frontend runs on `localhost:8000` and the backend on `localhost:3000`.
+You can now run `yarn dev` from the root directory to launch both the backend and the frontend (see [Command Cheat Sheet](#command-cheat-sheet))

+### VS Code Extensions

 1. Install the [TSLint extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) for VS Code (the non-deprecated version).

 2. Install the [Prettier - Code formatter extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for VS Code.

+3. Install the [Path Autocomplete extension](https://marketplace.visualstudio.com/items?itemName=ionutvmi.path-autocomplete) for VS Code.

+## Contribution Guidelines

+### Linting and Code Style

+We're not going to enforce any strict rules since it's a course project.
+TSLint and Prettier will take care of automatically formatting our code for us (see [VS Code Extensions](#vs-code-extensions) above).

-3. Do `Ctrl+Shift+P` in VS Code to bring up the command palette.
+Assuming you installed the TSLint and Prettier extensions: Do `Ctrl+Shift+P` in VS Code to bring up the command palette.
 Type `settings json`, and select `Preferences: Open Settings (JSON)`.
 Copy-paste the following code anywhere in the JSON block:

 ```json
 "editor.formatOnSave": false,